tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 ### Q: "Green Eggs and Ham" consists of only 50 different words.
 - **Correct Answer:** True
 - False

-### Q: "Green Eggs And Ham" is a book by which author?
-- **Correct Answer:** Dr. Seuss
-- Beatrix Potter
-- Roald Dahl
-- A.A.
-Milne

 ### Q: "Half-Life 2" runs on the Source Engine.